 We are both typically Vegan, and when we randomly decide to eat meat or dairy, we tend to dissect it more than those who eat it every day.
 You appreciate the meat and dairy more and can detect the difference in all the components.
 For those who are Vegan but will cheat if the meal is worthy enough, you want to come here!

 Dinner and brunch are served here, making it excellent for a date night or your Saturday brunch date with the girls!

 Sat & Sun 10am-2pm

 While this review might seem over the top, I stand behind my words.
-Being a Gold Yelp Elite and traveling for a living, I have really lived and been fortunate enough to try hundreds of restaurants in hundreds of cities.
+Being a Gold Yelp Elite and traveling for a living, I have lived and been fortunate enough to try hundreds of restaurants in hundreds of cities.
 I would take Wild Roots and put it up against the top restaurants in any city!
-I am hoping more restaurants like this come to West Allis and help turn the city into a new hot spot!
-There is significant potential for it to grow and really become a sought after Wisconsin destination.
+I hope more restaurants like this come to West Allis and help turn the city into a new hot spot!
+There is significant potential for it to grow and become a sought-after Wisconsin destination.
 Restaurants like this are what more communities need to be a spot people can come together for great food, excellent drinks, and an even better time!

 Enjoyed this article?
 You might also dig these similar articles: